-In November 2013, the First Circuit Court of Appeals reversed a decision of a lower court in favor of Mr. Rich's client, a Guarantor who had been found liable by the trial court under an Environmental Indemnity Agreement.
-In reversing the decision of the District Court, the First Circuit Court of Appeals unanimously held that the District Court's interpretation of the Environmental Indemnity Agreement was "too broad," that the cost of the testing "fell outside of the scope of the Indemnity Agreement," and that the significant costs incurred by the lender were not "required to take necessary precautions to protect against the release of any Hazardous Materials."
+- In November 2013, Mr. Rich persuaded the 1st U.S. Circuit Court of Appeals to reverse a decision of a lower court against his client, a guarantor who had been found liable by the trial court under an Environmental Indemnity Agreement.
+In reversing the decision of the trial judge, the 1st U.S. Circuit Court of Appeals unanimously held that the judge's interpretation of the Environmental Indemnity Agreement was "too broad," that the cost of the testing "fell outside of the scope of the Indemnity Agreement," and that the significant costs incurred by the lender were not "required to take necessary precautions to protect against the release of any Hazardous Materials."